 For a Finland vacation in the capital, you can easily take a day trip from Helsinki to Porvoo by bus, and it will only take you about one and a half hours, and for 7USD, you can see an entirely different vibe compared to the capital city.

 Turku is originally the first capital of Finland, and it is located at the mouth of Aura River on the southwest coast of Finland, it is the third-largest city in the country along with Helsinki and Tampere.

 Getting around Turku is easy since it has an outstanding public transportation system, and buses can reach almost every part of the city.
 This old capital is home to many tourist attractions, including Turku Castle, which is one of Finland’s most popular tourist sites.

 Travelers can head to Turku’s riverbank, where a lot of restaurants offer delicious dishes and can dine in with a beautiful view of the city.
 Turku is at its best during the summer season since there is a number of festivals and celebration in the city between June and September.

 A quaint small town, Pori is located on the west coast of Finland, and it is a major center of education in the country, and it contributes a lot to Finland’s points of interest, as it offers a variety of tourists destination with exciting activities.

 Famous amongst the locals in summer because of the annual Pori Jazz Festival, the city becomes a vibrant hub for those looking for cultural events for both the locals and its visitors.

-One of Pori’s famous destinations is the Yyteri Beach which is one of the most beautiful beaches in Finland, and it has facilities that every guest would enjoy.
+One of Pori’s famous destinations is Yyteri Beach, which is one of the most beautiful beaches to visit during your Finland vacation, and it has facilities that every guest would enjoy.
 There are also thousands of bird watchers who visit Pori to have a beautiful view of local and migrant species of birds in the delta.